© HansWurst76, Flickr

 manager Harry Redknapp, who has transformed this club in just over three years.

-When he arrived at White Hart Lane in October 2008, they
+When he arrived at White Hart Lane White Hart Lane

 Whether Tottenham can mount a